-The use of school improvement funds through the SAC will be used to provide instructional support materials used to enhance district provided classroom materials.
-The first request for EESAC funds will be used to continue the subscription of Time for Kids for all Grade Levels.
-The budgeted allocated for these items are not to exceed \$2,500.
+The use of school improvement funds through the SAC was used to provide materials to target differentiated instruction support materials.
+The budget allocated for these items was not to exceed \$2,500.

 3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
 Yes a.
 If the school is not in compliance, describe the measures being implemented to meet SAC requirements.